ryanczm/Analytic-Musings/notes/fa/fa.md

     * Maybe starting XI is a better proxy?
 * **Starting XI feature (must bet after 1h before kickoff)**
     * How much the starting XI contributes to XG and XGA.
 The idea that sometimes the managers don't always put out the best starting XI.
 We know this as fans - e.g Havertz and Odegaard sucking.
     * Use historical player ratings to measure effectiveness of the XI - do these capture the information?
+Or do we need to craft our own ratings from player match stats?
+Is quality even quantifiable?
     * Feature is only available 1h or 1h15 min before games!
 So have to bet after lineup is out.
 Have some kind of lineup scraper from social media/X accounts of club X.
 * **Manager H2H feature**
     * Some kind of H2H manager score based on past fixtures over a long period with the same team.